Northern Court: Nanboku-chō overview

 The origins of the Northern Court go back to Emperor Go-Saga, who reigned from 1242 through 1246.
 Go-Saga was succeeded in turn by two of his sons, Emperor Go-Fukakusa and Emperor Kameyama.
 On his death bed in 1272, Go-Saga insisted that his sons adopt a plan in which future emperors from the two fraternal lines would ascend the throne in alternating succession.
-This plan proved to be unworkable, resulting in rival factions and rival claimants to the throne.
+This plan proved to be unworkable, resulting in two rival factions, the Daikaku-Ji line and the Jimyoin-to line.